dsyer/native-image-debug/README.md

 These flags work with the Community Edition too, but you won't get any local variable information.

+I found I needed to set `"debug.inlineValues": false` in VSCode `settings.json` otherwise stepping through the debugger would freeze.

 ## Build and Run

 First build a native image: